trunghieupham2426/projectdemo/README.md

 npm run db:dev
 ```
 ### Run the test
-Before run this project , you have to run TEST to make sure everything working
+Before run this project , you have to run TEST to make sure everything working.

 1. Seeding admin acccount
 ```bash